-A wild Chimpanzee at Kibale Forest National Park, Uganda, by Francesco Veronesi.
+A wild Chimpanzee at Kibale Forest, Uganda, by Francesco Veronesi.
 With Gorillas, monkeys and many birds as well Uganda is possibly the ultimate wildlife destination, although there are many contenders!

-Lists such as this one are of course highly subjective but the plants and animals listed below are the ones we believe are the best in the world.
+There are an estimated 7.77 million animal species on Earth (only 12% of which have been described so far) so lists such as this one are of course highly subjective but the 100 plants and animals listed below are the ones we believe are the best in the world.
 They have been chosen very carefully and for a multitude of reasons, but mainly based on personal experience of some of them and on dreams of seeing the rest, dreams resulting from what we have heard, read or seen.

 Email us which plants and animals you think should be on the list.

 The list is in alphabetical order.
 In most species accounts there is some information about the plant or animal and the best destinations in the world to look for it, with those included in the Destinations A-Z linked.

 Birds are dealt with separately under The Best Birds in the World.

 Life exists everywhere on Earth.
 Microscopic organisms live underneath ice floes, in volcanoes, in pools of sulphuric acid, even on the surfaces of high-altitude clouds.
 Over 200 species of bacteria live in and on each one of us, about ten million of them per square centimetre of skin and even more inside.
 It is believed that a colony of shrimps survived in a black lagoon in a seasonless world of perpetual darkness over a thousand feet underground at Monkwearmouth colliery in England, from when the shaft was sunk in 1826 to when the shaft was sealed and they were rescued in 1994, by eating the bacteria which were eating the sulphur in the coal.